 Type of the delivered project

-By 'frontend development' we mean a visual part of a web application designed for the end-users of your system or related to the UI/UX of your system management panel.
+By ‘front-end development’ we mean a visual part of a web application designed for the end-users of your system or related to the UI/UX of your system management panel.
 As a general rule, we assume that every website we create needs to be responsive (scales automatically when viewed on a mobile or tablet device).
-If this assumption is made, the cost of development is typically increased by 10%.
+If this assumption is made, the software development cost is typically increased by 10%.
 In addition, your app might also be optimized for mobile use and look and behave like a mobile application – here is where Progressive Web Applications come into play.
 Additionally, estimations are strongly influenced by the visual effects used – animations or custom transitions – and by the complexity of communication protocols.

 The development of mobile applications can be simple, yet it can also be extremely complex and time-consuming.

 Likely, the sentence did not shock you, but please note that sometimes mobile apps could cost even hundreds of thousands of dollars and more.